-If you want to view your presentation close-up on a monitor as well as on the screen, you can connect the MONITOR OUT signal output socket on the projector to an external monitor with a VGA cable following the instructions below:
+If you want to view your presentation close-up on a monitor as well as on the screen, you can connect the Monitor Out signal output socket on the projector to an external monitor with a VGA cable following the instructions below:

-- Connect the projector to a computer as described in "Connecting a computer" on page - Take a suitable VGA cable (only one supplied) and connect one end of the cable to the D-Sub input socket of the video monitor. - Or if your monitor is equipped with a DVI input socket, take a VGA to DVI-A cable and connect the DVI end of the cable to the DVI input socket of the video monitor. - 3.
-Connect the other end of the cable to the MONITOR OUT socket on the projector. - The MONITOR OUT output only works when COMPUTER IN 1 connection is made to the projector. - To use this connection method when the projector is in standby mode, turn on the Active VGA Out function under the SOURCE > Standby Settings menu.
+- Connect the projector to a computer as described in "Connecting a computer" on page 14. - Take a suitable VGA cable (only one supplied) and connect one end of the cable to the D-Sub input socket of the video monitor. - Or if your monitor is equipped with a DVI input socket, take a VGA to DVI-A cable and connect the DVI end of the cable to the DVI input socket of the video monitor. - 3.
+Connect the other end of the cable to the Monitor Out socket on the projector. - The Monitor Out output only works when Computer 1 connection is made to the projector.
+To use this connection method in the standby mode, turn on the Active VGA Out function under the POWER MANAGEMENT > Standby Settings menu.